-Instead of creating a new programme, the programme manager may wish to edit an existing draft programme.
-The programme manager may have saved it as a file somewhere or saved it in the P&P Repository.
-By selecting 'open' or 'P&P Programme Repository', as seen in screenshot 4 and 5, the programme manager can load an existing draft programme from the Repository or elsewhere on the system.
+The programme manager may wish to edit an existing draft programme that has already been saved.
+The programme manager may have saved the P&P Programme as a file on the local system or in the P&P Programme Repository.
+By selecting 'Open', (see Figure 4 and 5) or 'P&P Programme Repository', (see Figure 5 and 6), the programme manager can load an existing draft programme from either the P&P